 How to find out if you need planning permission

-Some types of minor building work and changes of use are classed as ‘permitted development’, which means that they can be carried out without needing formal planning permission.
+Some types of minor building work and changes of use are classed as ‘permitted development’.
+This means that they can be carried out without needing formal planning permission.
 These include some small extensions, alterations to windows and changes to boundary treatments.

-The regulations are complex however and many properties do not benefit from full permitted development rights so it is important to make sure you know what you can do before going ahead with any work.
+The regulations are complex.
+Many properties do not benefit from full permitted development rights.
+It is important to make sure you know what you can do before going ahead with any work.

-Further general guidance on permitted development is available on the planning portal website.
+Further general guidance on Lawful Development Certificates is available on the planning portal website.